idameitil/polyphenol-oxidases/README.md

 (not working yet, because it runs with the wrong version of Java, when submitted to the queue) Using jobscripts:
 On the HPC:
-Chunk fasta: `chunkfasta -c 20 -d polyphenol-oxidases/interproscan-blast polyphenol-oxidases/interproscan-blast/unique-hits-1e-15-length150-1000-cd-hit70.fasta`

 `python3 polyphenol-oxidases/interproscan-blast/runinterproscan.py`

 ### Enrich selected hits with Pfam
 To enrich the filtered blast hits with pfam data, run `python src/data-collection/enrich-blast-hits-interproscan.py`.
 This creates the file `data/blast/unique-hits-1e-60-length150-1000-cd-hit65-enriched.tsv`.

 ### iTOL label files blast hits
-To make iTOL label files for the blast hits, run: `python3 src/itol-label-files/make-itol-label-files-blast hits.py`.
+To make iTOL label files for the blast hits, run: `python src/itol-label-files/make-itol-label-files-blast-hits.py`.

 # MSA
 An MSA is made by running `mafft data/seeds.fa > data/seeds-mafft.fa`